matrix-org/matrix-spec/content/server-server-api.md

 : The levels given by the `invite`, `kick`, `ban`, and `redact` properties in the current [`m.room.power_levels`](/client-server-api/#mroompower_levels) state.
-Each defaults to 50 if unspecified.
+The invite level defaults to 0 if unspecified.
+The kick level, ban level and redact level each default to 50 if unspecified.

 Target User